ST10029788/opsc_Chronolog/README.md

 will also provide information that users commonly want answers to.
 This streamlines the process of using the app, so there is no learning curve or complexity.

+## Graph
+Shows the times and goals for the user.

+## Goals
+A visual representation of how well the user stays between goals.

+## Firebase database
+All data is stored in a realtime Firebase database.

 ## Installation

 Provide instructions on how to install the project, including any dependencies.